DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/visas-for-non-uk-trainees.md

 * have a ‘certificate of sponsorship’ from the school which is paying you, confirming they will sponsor you
 * [meet certain standards in speaking, reading, writing and understanding English](https://www.gov.uk/skilled-worker-visa/knowledge-of-english)
-* check your salary meets the requirement for a Skilled worker visa
+* check your salary meets the requirement for a Skilled Worker visa

 ### Salary requirement for a Skilled Worker visa